nbrito/research/inception/README.md

 For further information, please, refer to this [link](https://github.com/nbrito/research/tree/master/inception/reversing).

 ## [CVE-2008-4844](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-4844) Description
-After three years, the CVE Editorial Board has decided to change the description for [CVE-2008-4844](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-4844) based on this research.
+After three years, the [CVE Board](http://cve.mitre.org/community/board/index.html) has decided to change the description for [CVE-2008-4844](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-4844) based on this research.
 As a direct result, the [CVE-2008-4844](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2008-4844) is much more accurate than before.
 Check by yourself...
 ### Previous
 _Use-after-free vulnerability in mshtml.dll in Microsoft Internet Explorer 5.01, 6, and 7 on Windows XP SP2 and SP3, Server 2003 SP1 and SP2, Vista Gold and SP1, and Server 2008 allows remote attackers to execute arbitrary code via a crafted XML document containing nested SPAN elements, as exploited in the wild in December 2008._
 ### Current